KDE/digikam-doc/image_editor/transform_tools.rst

     :alt:
     :align: center

-    An Image Before Resizing Using Liquid Rescale Tool
+    A Sample Image Before Resizing Using Liquid Rescale Tool

 The Target Size
 ~~~~~~~~~~~~~~~